NormalLuser/BEeWoz/README.txt

 1000 R

-Here is the code that created the bin source for the above paste-able Woz file:
+Here is the code that created the bin source for the above paste-able Woz file.

  PHP